OA and Sustainable Ocean Planning

 The 2019 ESCAP ocean accounts pilot for Vietnam integrated UNEP-WCMC global data on coral reefs and seagrasses with local data on mangroves, ports, and marine protected areas to assess ecosystem extent changes in Quang Ninh Province.
 The pilot overlaid multiple spatial datasets from different institutions within a common spatial framework to produce an initial physical ecosystem extent account, demonstrating how disparate datasets can be combined to reveal relationships between port development, shipping routes, protected area coverage, and changes in mangrove, coral, and seagrass extent[32].

-The Vietnam pilot is illustrative of a broader finding from the ESCAP programme: that initial ocean accounts can be compiled by integrating existing data from multiple sources within a common spatial and classificatory framework, rather than requiring substantial new data collection.
-The scoping reports produced by each pilot country have been published by ESCAP and provide detailed documentation of the diagnostic process, data sources used, and accounts compiled[34].
+The Vietnam pilot illustrates a broader finding from the ESCAP programme: initial ocean accounts can be compiled by integrating existing data from multiple sources within a common spatial and classificatory framework, rather than requiring substantial new data collection.
+The scoping reports produced by each pilot country have been published by ESCAP and provide detailed documentation of the diagnostic process, data sources used, and accounts compiled[33].

 3.7 Worked example: Ocean sustainability dashboard